javalin/website/pages/docs/docs.md

-ctx.resultFuture()                      // get the future result that will be sent to the client ctx.contentType(contentType)            // set the response content type ctx.header(name, value)                 // set a response header ctx.redirect(location, httpStatusCode)  // send a redirect response to location ctx.redirect(location, httpStatusCode)  // send a redirect response to location with status code ctx.status(statusCode)                  // set response status ctx.status()                            // get response status
+ctx.resultFuture()                      // get the future result that will be sent to the client ctx.contentType(contentType)            // set the response content type ctx.header(name, value)                 // set a response header ctx.redirect(location)  // send a redirect response to location ctx.redirect(location, httpStatusCode)  // send a redirect response to location with status code ctx.status(statusCode)                  // set response status ctx.status()                            // get response status